gg1459875980/LDGAN/README.md

 ## Acknowledgements
-- Alzheimer's Disease Neuroimaging Initiative (ADNI) for providing the dataset.
+- Adolescent Brain Congnitive Development (ABCD) for providing the dataset.
 - This research was supported by Center for Artificial Intelligence in Medical Imaging, BUPT .